-Camp Jurassic is a truly gigantic play area with everything from slides and climbing nets to caves and water cannons – and in our opinion, it is the most underrated “attraction” at Universal Orlando Resort.
+Camp Jurassic is a truly gigantic play area with everything from slides and climbing nets to caves and water cannons.
+In our opinion, it is the most underrated attraction at Universal Orlando Resort.
 It’s the perfect place to immerse yourself in the Jurassic Park atmosphere and let your imagination run wild.